kyma-project/istio/docs/user/README.md

 # Istio Module
-Learn more about the Istio module.
-Use it to manage and configure the Istio service mesh.
+Use the Istio module to manage and configure the Istio service mesh.

 ## What Is Istio?